Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

 Free-hand sketch has several cross-modal applications when paired with other data modalities.
-In this section we review sketch-related cross-modal topics including visual (\eg, natural photo, 3D shape, video) and textual domains.
+In this section we review sketch-related cross-modal topics including visual (\eg, natural photo, 3D shape, video) and text domains.

 Nowadays, most visual retrieval approaches work under the ``query-by-example''~(QBE)~\cite{tan1999framework} setting where users provide examples of the content that they seek.
 Compared with other query modalities (\eg, photo, video, text), sketch has several unique advantages: In some scenarios users do not know the name of the object that they seek, or find it hard to describe (such as fine-grained details of a fashion item) in order to query-by-text.
 Meanwhile, it may be difficult or impractical to provide photos or video examples of the object that they seek.
 Sketch-based image retrieval provides a query modality where users express their target object by rendering their mental image in sketch.
 It is particularly useful when searching at the fine-grained instance-level.
-Thus sketch can be used as a modality to retrieve natural photo, manga~\cite{matsui2015challenge}, 3D shape, video, \etc.
+Thus, sketch can be used as a modality to retrieve natural photo, manga~\cite{matsui2015challenge}, 3D shape, video, \etc.